natep1123/Varoli/README.md

 If you are new:

-1. Go to `/varoli/core`
+1. Read `varoli/introduction.md` for the experiential entry point
-2. Learn the three primitive categories: vowels, consonants, operator
+2. Go to `varoli/core/` for the formal specification
-3. Read the phonemic schema
+3. Learn the three primitive categories: vowels, consonants, operator
-4. Try `/varoli/lexicon` for working examples
+4. Read the phonemic schema

 Everything else builds from that foundation.
 Varoli can be used without understanding Yemu.